-Cisdem Video Converter is an outstanding subtitle converter for Mac to embed external SRT and ASS subtitles in your MKV video.
+Cisdem Video Converter is an outstanding subtitle converter to embed external SRT and ASS subtitles in your MKV video.
 It supports a variety of formats, such as MP4, WMV, AVI, MOV, MPEG, MP3, and so forth.
 So you can also integrate subtitles into other video formats.

-It's not just a subtitle converter but rather all-in-one solution for audio and video.
+It's not just a subtitle converter but rather an all-in-one solution for audio and video.
 The app helps you convert, edit, download videos in any format and digitalize DVDs.

 Step 1.
 Load MKV files

-Run Cisdem Video Converter on Mac.
-Directly drag source MKV files into the convert interface.
+Run Cisdem Video Converter on the computer.
+Directly drag source MKV files into the "convert" interface.

 Step 2.
 Add SRT to MKV on Mac or Windows

 Click on the “Edit” button at the top right corner, the editing window will pop up.

-Hit “Subtitle & Audio” > “No subtitles” to open the drop-down box > “Load subtitles” to import downloaded SRT or ASS subtitle from your Mac.
+Hit “Subtitle & Audio” > “No subtitles” to open the drop-down box > “Load subtitles” to import downloaded SRT or ASS subtitle from your local folder.

 Click “OK” to save your change.